Latvia

 | ∅ // no treaties match | ||||

-SOME.
-Latvia taxes worldwide income while you're resident, but there's no exit tax on the way out.
-The cost of leaving is mostly paperwork: unrealised gains follow you to the next jurisdiction untouched.
+Latvia taxes your worldwide income while you're resident, but at least the exit is free: no exit tax on the way out.

-NOT AT ALL.
-Latvia has signed every exchange framework that matters and operates a public corporate registry.
-Whatever you do here (earn, hold, structure) is reportable, accessible, or both.
-Privacy is not the strategy in this jurisdiction.
+Latvia signed every exchange framework that matters and runs a public corporate registry.
+Whatever you do here (earn, hold, structure) is reported, searchable, or both.

 | Program | Status | Cross-border | Sources |